-What is Death Cafe?
+What are Death Cafes?

 Death is a difficult topic of conversation for many.
 However, there is a growing movement towards fostering a more open conversational culture around it.
 Death Cafe is perhaps the best-known force in this movement.